MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ### Protocol handlers origin trial

 You can now register your PWA to handle specific protocols with the host operating system.
 The Windows trial for protocol handlers is now available.
-You can register your origin for the **Web App Protocol Handler** trial at the [origin trial signup page](https://developer.microsoft.com/en-us/microsoft-edge/origin-trials/web-app-protocol-handler-registration/registration).<!-- temp keep /en-us, delete it later when omitting it ends up at right url -->
+You can register your origin for the **Web App Protocol Handler** trial at the [origin trial signup page](https://developer.microsoft.com/microsoft-edge/origin-trials/web-app-protocol-handler-registration/registration).

 Learn more about using protocol handlers with your PWA at [Experimental features in Progressive Web Apps (PWAs)](../how-to/handle-protocols.md).